-- There are an estimated 96,500 seniors in the Central East LHIN who may be considered frail (Seniors Care Network Commissioned Research, 2013).
+- There are an estimated 96,500 seniors in the Region who may be considered frail.

-- Frail seniors are at risk of worsening health; frail seniors are less able than others to recover after a health stressor event.
+- Frail seniors are at risk of worsening health, and they are less able to recover after a minor illness compared to non-frail seniors.

-- 9% of frail seniors reside in Long Term Care or Complex Continuing Care; the remainder live in the community.
+- The majority of seniors live in the community; only 9% of frail seniors reside in Long Term Care or Complex Continuing Care settings.

-- Over the next 20 years, the Central East LHIN’s senior population is forecast to double, substantially increasing the total health care need.
+- Over the next 20 years, the Region’s senior population is forecast to double, substantially increasing the total health care need.

-Different approaches to seniors care are required for rural and urban areas.
-Source: FSA Rural Geography, Ministry of Health and Long-Term Care Health Indicator Tool
+- Different approaches to seniors care are required for rural and urban areas.

 What are Specialized Geriatric Services?